How Lightroom Smart Previews can help photographers

 In fact, if you export an image that’s no larger than your Smart Preview, the image will be the same quality as the one created from the original RAW image.

-That really frees up my workflow when I’m traveling.
+That really frees up my workflow when I’m travelling.

 4. Provides a low-resolution backup for your images